Skip to main content

 Dog Bite Prevention Program

 Provided upon request.
 Learn the do's and don'ts around dogs.
-We can cater these programs to school groups, utilities workers, visiting nurses, social workers, parole and probation officers, postal carriers, and others as appropriate.
+We can cater these programs to school groups, utility workers, visiting nurses, social workers, parole and probation officers, postal carriers, and others as appropriate.
 Please call our office at (585) 428-7274 or email us to schedule a program at the animal shelter or at your school, workplace, or neighborhood association.

 Weekend adoptions at Pet Stores